capport-wg/7710bis/README.md

    Index value: Only one value is defined (see URN above).
 No hierarchy is defined and therefore no sub-namespace registrations are possible.

 4.1.2.
-Registry name: Captive Portal API Link Relation
+Registry name: Captive Portal API Link Relation Type

-   Registry name: Captive Portal API Link Relation
+   Registry name: Captive Portal API Link Relation Type

    URN: urn:ietf:params:capport-api